destin-v/tigervnc-setup/README.md

   <figcaption align = "center"><b>Fig.2 - A beautiful GUI based OS.</b></figcaption>
 </figure>

-### The script will perform the following processes.
+The script will perform the following processes:
----

 1. Setup a virtual desktop environment on the server.
 2. Setup a forwarding server that will broadcast displays to clients.